 “One day, in retrospect, the years of struggle will strike you as the most beautiful. “ Sigmund Freud.

-My approach is integrative, this means that I am flexible and focus on the whole of an individual.
+What I like about integrative counselling is that it brings together different component of specific therapy, allowing me to be flexible and focus on the whole of an individual.
 By integrating different approaches I can adapt to meet individual needs and concerns.
 I have integrated some Humanistic and Psychodynamic Psychotherapy into my practice.

 I will use the core condition to create a warm therapeutic relationship, providing in turn a safe holding environment - Everyone should be let to tell their story.

 “The degree to which I can create relationships, which facilitate the growth of others as separate persons, is a measure of the growth I have achieved in myself.”

 Carl R. Rogers, On Becoming a Person: A Therapist's View of Psychotherapy